– Wendy Adams, Research Grant Director, Bay Area Lyme Foundation

 Switching to Lyme disease therapeutics, how can we deploy the specificity of monoclonal antibodies for Lyme and potentially other tick-borne disease?
 Prophylactic mAbs are already being evaluated for Lyme disease—against OspA.
 Mark Klempner MD of UMASS is developing OspA antibodies to be delivered at the beginning of each season, using the same mechanism as Synagis.
 Unlike Synagis, however, these antibodies are not sufficient to prevent disease in humans and have to travel to the feeding tick to kill B. burgdorferi.
 In addition, the mAbs have to circulate for months to maintain activity throughout the majority of the Lyme season (and we know that season is ever-expanding, and in certain places year-round).
 Getting large molecules like antibodies to circulate in the body for so long is also not easy, although Dr. Klempner has reportedly solved that problem.
 Unfortunately, targeting OspA exclusively precludes efficacy against any other tick-borne infection, including B. miyamotoi, as relapsing fever spirochetes don’t have any OspA to target.

 Finding other monoclonal antibodies to target B. burgdorferi is something Bay Area Lyme Foundation (BAL) has been supporting through work in multiple labs.
 Bill Robinson, MD, PhD at Stanford, a member of BAL’s Scientific Advisory Board (SAB), oversees a large effort evaluating the immune response of several diseases and is also co-founder of Atreca, a publicly-traded antibody company.
 Dr. Robinson and his post-doctoral scholar Lisa Blum, together with BAL SAB members John Aucott MD and Monica Embers PhD, characterized the immune response in Dr. Aucott’s Lyme patients in a 2018 study in Frontiers in Immunology.
 They found that the immune response (specifically plasmablast production and antibody development) was less robust in people who developed post treatment Lyme disease syndrome (PTLDS) than in people who returned to health after acute treatment with 21 days of doxycycline.
 Dr. Blum then isolated the antibodies that did bind B. burgdorferi and variants of these antibodies and additional mAbs are currently being tested in animal models in Dr. Embers’ Tulane lab.
-These findings are significant, as they point to an underdeveloped and misdirected immune response as a potential cause of PTLDS and persistent Lyme disease.
+These findings are significant, as they point to an underdeveloped and misdirected immune response as a potential cause of PTLDS and Persistent Lyme Disease (PLD).

 Monoclonal antibody treatments have revolutionized the treatment of oncology and autoimmune disease, but they have not had the same impact on treating infectious disease.
 Hopefully the enormous resources rightly being marshalled to fight coronaviruses can eventually be leveraged for other infectious disease, including Lyme disease, when this current pandemic is no longer an immediate threat to us all.